pooriayousefi/add_if/README.md

 # add_if
-C++17 add/add_if template functions for addition/conditional addition of an arithmetic range of values.
+C++17 add/add_if template functions for addition/conditional addition of any/conditioned elements of an arithmetic range of values.